blab/ncov-wa-phylodynamics/README.md

 ### Introductions into Washington State

 In order to distinguish between sequences that are connected by local transmission, we cluster all sequences from Washington State together based on their pairwise genetic distance.
-To do so, we first built a phylogenetic tree based solely on the pairwise genetic distances using the sequences from Washington State using the nextstrain pipeline.
+To do so, we first built a phylogenetic tree based solely on the pairwise genetic distances using the sequences from Washington State using the [nextstrain pipeline][https://nextstrain.org/ncov].

+We then compute the pairwise genetic distance between any two samples from Washington State.
-We then consider samples as connected if their pairwise genetic distance is less than 5 mutations apart.
+If two samples have a genetic distance of less than 5 mutations, we consider them connected.
-Next, we group all sequences together that are connected via the above threshold.
+Next, we group all sequences together that are connected via the above threshold and consider each of these groups to be a separate local outbreak cluster.

 ### Estimating population dynamics jointly from multiple local outbreak clusters